 Go to Dell Support Page to download the latest Bios version of your Dell laptop model.
 Then follow the instructions provided by Dell to update Bios.

-If you don’t know how to do it, please check Dell Bios Updates Guide.
+If you don’t know how to do it, please check Dell Bios Update Guide.